Porsche's high-performance flagship is here.

 "It's not just a chipped Turbo S, definitely not.
 It's a completely re-engineered car," said Porsche GT project director Andreas Preuninger in an interview with Evo. "[It's] a lot easier to drive than a 997 GT2 RS, which was a brute, to the point where you couldn't handle it sometimes," he added.

 To save weight, Porsche has removed some of the sound-deadening material and replaced the glass with thinner Gorilla Glass.
 Buyers who want an even lighter car will be able to order the optional Weissach Package, which bundles magnesium wheels, a titanium roll cage, and a carbon fiber roof, among other go-fast goodies.

 Porsche will begin pre-production of the 911 GT2 RS in the coming weeks, meaning the series-produced car is likely at least a few months away from hitting showrooms.
-We could see it this fall at the Frankfurt Auto Show, or at next year's Geneva Auto Show.
-Either way, it will land as a limited-edition model priced at over $200,000.
+Pricing will start in the vicinity of $200,000, a price which seemingly includes a matching flyback watch.

 Want one?
 You're much too late.
 A recent report indicates production is limited to 1,000 examples worldwide, and every single example has already been spoken for.